 Long-Term Survival Benefits

-Cardiac Surgeons at Beth Israel Medical Center use multiple arterial conduits (left internal thoracic artery, radial artery, right internal thoracic artery) in 75% of all patients undergoing CABG.
+Cardiac Surgeons at Mount Sinai Beth Israel use multiple arterial conduits (left internal thoracic artery, radial artery, right internal thoracic artery) in 75% of all patients undergoing CABG.
 This is accomplished with an extremely low risk: an operative mortality of 0.3% and rates of stroke, heart attack and renal failure under 1%.
 Most importantly, arterial grafting improves long-term survival.

 It is also useful to compare our results to a similar cohort of patients undergoing percutaneous interventions (PCI) using stents.
 We found that CABG using multiple arterial grafts is a much safer option than PCI in patients with multiple blocked arteries.
 Our data indicated a much improved survival advantage with CABG compared to PCI.

 Patients are more likely to receive arterial grafting at Beth Israel than other hospitals in New York State.
 Only 18% of patients undergoing CABG in NY State receive 2 or more arterial grafts compared to 75% at Beth Israel.
 In addition, 35% of our patients receive 3 or more arterial grafts, compared to only 2% in NY State.